A Roadmap to Today’s Email Marketing

 Trends to keep your eye on for the future – Email marketing is going to continue to be at the forefront of the marketing machine.
 Elements like hyper-personalization, multi-channel integration and mainstream proliferation of AI tools will be on the radar for savvy marketers in the coming years.
 A starting point is working on the quality and growth plan for your email list, and then you will be poised to scale your efforts with future trends.

-Emails usage is on the decline.
-In fact, 126.7 trillion are expected to be sent by 2022.
+126.7 trillion emails are expected to be sent by 2022.
 That number alone should prompt you to take a closer look at your email marketing strategy.
 Add to the mix that email marketing is cost-effective, generates great ROI (if done correctly) and is extremely easy to measure – and you should be convinced.
-So, the question is, are you?
+The question is, are you?